MartijnWallage/MartijnWallage/README.md

 - I am an Advanced Student at 42 London.
 You can reach me at mwallage@student.42london.com.

+- I am working on an app for <a href="https://github.com/MartijnWallage/DanteMemorizer">memorizing Dante's Divine Comedy</a>.

 - I made this cv - <a href="https://martijnwallage.github.io">https://martijnwallage.github.io</a> - in HTML and CSS.

 - Aside from coding, I am a writer and philosopher.
 On my <a href="https://www.martijnwallage.nl">personal website</a> and on my <a href="https://martijnwallage.substack.com">Substack</a> you can read my literary prose and poems.